davekilian/davekilian.github.com/_posts/2015-08-12-unity-for-devs.markdown

 It also tends to come in handy when you implement your own components.

 Unity's game engine infrastructure (Scene, GameObject, the main loop, etc) are closed source and are not extensible.
-Your only option for implementing game logic is to implement custom Components called Scripts.
+Your only option for implementing game logic is to implement custom components, called Scripts.

 ## Scripts

 Unity calls all the game code you write 'scripts.'
 You can 'script' in two languages: JavaScript and C# (via the [Mono project](http://mono-project.org)).

-Despite the mildly derogatory name ("what are ya, some kinda script kid?"), scripts can be arbitrarily complex.
+The name 'script' may imply scripts are expected to be simple/trivial bits of code to add behavior to a game.
+However, there's nothing stopping you from implementing complex systems in a 'script.'
 For example, you could implement a pathfinding system in C#, compile the whole thing into your game, and call into it at runtime to route some AI characters through a level.

 As previously mentioned, though, the only way to call into your code in the game is to expose it as a Component of some GameObject.
-In this example, you would need to expose your pathfinding system as a pathfinding component as follows:
+In this pathfinding example, you would need to expose your pathfinding system as a pathfinding component as follows:

-* Create a pathfinding component class which implements the Unity interface MonoBehavior, which is the base interface for all Unity Components
+* Create a pathfinding component class which implements the Unity interface `MonoBehavior` (the base interface for all Unity Components)
 * Implement the pathfinding component class by calling into your pathfinding implementation
 * In the editor, create a new GameObject or choose an existing GameObject to add the pathfinding behavior to
 * Make an instance of the component on the GameObject

 This is the basic pattern for hooking up your own game logic to the scene.
-In practice you may actually need to define multiple components which call into your pathfinding code differently (e.g. you might need one component for the AI logic which uses pathfinding, and another for defining the paths themselves).
+In practice you may actually need to define multiple components which call into your pathfinding code differently (e.g. you might need one component for the AI logic which uses pathfinding, and another to define paths).

 Components (i.e. script classes which implement MonoBehavior) can publish properties to be exposed in the editor to the user.
 Unity makes this pretty simple: using reflection, Unity finds any public fields/properties on the object and displays an editor control for that property.